 - Most explosions in this series are loud.
 Not Bunny's, though.
 It's very heartbreakingly silent.

 - The ending of the episode "Knock It Off".
-The Professor bursts into Dick's factory as he's slowly killing the girls by draining their Chemical X. After he desperately pleads for the lives of his daughters, Dick just decides to kill all of them.
+The Professor bursts into Dick's factory as he's slowly killing the girls by draining their Chemical X. He desperately pleads for the lives of his daughters, but Dick just decides to kill all of them!
 As his army of grotesque, monstrous clones take the Professor away, he tearfully tells the girls that he loves them, and they weakly manage to say, "We love you, too," before passing out.
 After seeing this heartwrenching good-bye, the clones turn on Dick, release the girls, and tell the Professor to run before the factory burns down.
 He escapes as the factory explodes in the background, killing all of the deformed clones, and cries over the apparently dead bodies of his daughters before they come around.

 Blossom clone: You never gave us love!Buttercup clone: Where was our love!?Dick: Get back!
 I am your MASTER!Bubbles clone: Only a master of evil, Dick!Dick: NO, NO, NOOOOO! (collapses onto a piece of machinery and bursts into flames)